-Make sure certain coursework requirements are met either through your counseling degree program or through professional development courses.
+Make sure your coursework requirements are met, either through your counseling degree program or through professional development courses.
 Required coursework is listed on the licensure application you can download from the following webpage.

-After completion of your counseling degree program, you will need to begin acquiring supervised mental health counseling experience.
-You will need to accumulate 3000 hours over the course of 2 years.
+After completion of your counseling degree program, you can begin acquiring supervised mental health counseling experience.
+You should aim to accumulate 3000 hours over the course of 2 years.

 Successfully complete required examination, The National Counselor Examination (NCE).

-You will find information about registration, test dates and contents on the National Board for Certified Counselors website.
+You can find information about registration, test dates and contents on the National Board for Certified Counselors website.

-Lastly, you will need to acquire 2 letters of recommendation from professional counselors or professionals in a related profession (psychologist, social worker, etc.) who know you on a professional level.
+Lastly, acquire 2 letters of recommendation from professional counselors or professionals in a related profession (psychologist, social worker, etc.) who know you on a professional level.